Moving Toward Joy: Meditations for Advent

 Great joy? to all people?

-Where is the peace on earth the angels sang of?
+Where is the peace on earth the angels sing of?
 Where is the peace of God that passes human understanding?
 Where can we find joy in the midst of so much loss?

 The Apostle Paul assures us that we can reclaim joy, regardless of how bad our circumstances may be.
 His short letter to the Philippians provides a roadmap for moving from loss to joy.